tonybutzer/enduser/wzell/Readme.md

 3. Create a wzell user on the pangeo and send inroductory email to Mr. Zell
 4. Run the mosaic software for 2003 to 2015 - refine shell script in etm repo

+## Tactical Todo

+1. Create kanban for detailed steps - user on mini-panv2

 # Email of Requirements

 From: Kagone, Stefanie (Contractor) <skagone@contractor.usgs.gov>